* Two-year note yield rises near 3-1/2 month highs

-The December payolls data will be released on Jan.
+The December payrolls data will be released on Jan.
 10.

-price to yield 2.998 percent, up 1.5 basis points from late on
+price to yield 2.992 percent, up one basis point from late on

 Tuesday.
 The 10-year yield touched 3 percent overnight,

-fractionally below the two-year intraday high set on Sept.
+fractionally below a two-year intraday high set on Sept.
 6,

 according to Reuters data.

-The yield on two-year notes was up 1 basis point
+The yield on two-year notes was up one basis

 still below the intraday high of 0.538 percent in September.